mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

     stating that you changed the files and the date of any change.

-    c) You must cause the whole of the work to be licensed at no charge to all third parties under the terms of this License.
+    c) You must cause the whole of the work to be licensed at no

     d) If a facility in the modified Library refers to a function or a table of data to be supplied by an application program that uses